mah88/sfc-orchestrator/README.md

 Now all is ready and when you launch the NSD, the VNFs will be deployed in the cloud network and an Event of Instantiate Finish will appears at the NFV Orchestrator which means that the SFC Orchestrator will start deploying the chain in the network.

+During the Runtime Phase, Scaling-out may occurs or a healing for failed VNF instance is executed.
+Then the SFC Orchestrator will know about these changes in the network topology and start updating the Chain Paths (SFPs) using one of the SF scheduling algorithm (which is already configured in the properties file as discussed before).